infeeeee/bandcamp-down-chrome-ext/README.md

 You can now configure the extension with the notification you want to see.

 Also, a new download page allows you to download multiple albums at the same time and retry tracks that failed to download.
 This page offers you really cool options to ease album downloading !

+ ## Update 0.4.0

+ You can now download full artist discography and auto start download!

  ![Download page](downloadPage.png "Download page")